bitcoinorghk/bitcoinhk.github.io/contact.md

 navigation: "visible"
 ---

-The best way to get in touch with our community is to stop by one of our [events][1].
+The best way to get in touch with our community is to stop by one of our [meetups][1].
+For a comprehensive list of all events in Hong Kong, have a look at the [calendar][4].

 You can also reach us by email at: [info@bitcoin.org.hk][2]